OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-037.md

 ## Psalm 37:2

-> For they will wither quickly like the grass,
+> For they will soon fade like the grass,
-> And decay like the green plants.
+> And wither like green plants.

 ---

 ## Psalm 37:3

-> Trust in the Lord and do good;
+> Place your trust in the Lord and do good;
-> Live in the land and cultivate faithfulness.
+> Dwell in the land and nurture faithfulness.

 ## Psalm 37:4

-> Delight yourself in the Lord;
+> Find your joy in the Lord;
-> And He will give you the desires of your heart.
+> And He will fulfil the desires of your heart.

 ---

 ## Psalm 37:5

-> Commit your way to the Lord,
+> Entrust your path to the Lord,
-> Trust also in Him, and He will do it.
+> Rely on Him, and He will act.

 ## Psalm 37:6

-> He will bring out your righteousness as the light,
+> He will make your righteousness shine like the dawn,
-> And your judgment as the noonday.
+> And your justice like the noonday sun.

 ---

 ## Psalm 37:7

-> Rest in the Lord and wait patiently for Him;
+> Be still before the Lord and wait patiently for Him;
-> Do not get upset because of one who is successful in his way,
+> Do not be troubled by those who succeed in their ways,
-> Because of the person who carries out wicked schemes.
+> By those who carry out wicked schemes.

 ---

 ## Psalm 37:8

-> Cease from anger and abandon wrath;
+> Refrain from anger and forsake wrath;
-> Do not get upset, it leads only to evildoing.
+> Do not be upset, it leads only to harm.

 ## Psalm 37:9

-> For evildoers will be eliminated,
+> For evildoers will be cut off,
-> But those who wait for the Lord, they will inherit the land.
+> But those who hope in the Lord will inherit the land.

 ---

 ## Psalm 37:10

-> Yet a little while and the wicked person will be no more;
+> In a little while, the wicked will be no more;
-> And you will look carefully for his place and he will not be there.
+> Though you look for them, they will not be found.

 ## Psalm 37:11

-> But the humble will inherit the land,
+> But the meek will inherit the land,
-> And will delight themselves in abundant prosperity.
+> And will enjoy abundant peace.

 ---

 ## Psalm 37:12

-> The wicked plots against the righteous,
+> The wicked devise schemes against the righteous,
-> And gnashes at him with his teeth.
+> And gnash their teeth at them.

 ## Psalm 37:13

-> The Lord laughs at him,
+> The Lord laughs at the wicked,
-> For He sees that his day is coming.
+> For He knows their day is coming.

 ---

 ## Psalm 37:14

-> The wicked have drawn the sword and bent their bow
+> The wicked prepare their weapons
-> To take down the afflicted and the needy,
+> To bring down the poor and needy,
-> To kill those who are upright in conduct.
+> To harm those who walk uprightly.

 ## Psalm 37:15

-> Their sword will enter their own heart,
+> Their swords will pierce their own hearts,
 > And their bows will be broken.

 ---

 ## Psalm 37:16

-> Better is the little of the righteous
+> A little that the righteous have
-> Than the abundance of many wicked.
+> Is better than the wealth of many wicked.

 ## Psalm 37:17

-> For the arms of the wicked will be broken,
+> For the strength of the wicked will be broken,
-> But the Lord sustains the righteous.
+> But the Lord supports the righteous.

 ---

 ## Psalm 37:18

-> The Lord knows the days of the blameless,
+> The Lord watches over the days of the blameless,
-> And their inheritance will be forever.
+> And their inheritance will endure forever.

 ## Psalm 37:19

-> They will not be ashamed in the time of evil,
+> They will not be put to shame in times of trouble,
-> And in the days of famine they will have plenty.
+> And in days of famine they will have abundance.

 ---

 ## Psalm 37:20

 > But the wicked will perish;
-> And the enemies of the Lord will be like the glory of the pastures,
+> The enemies of the Lord will vanish like the splendour of the meadows,
-> They vanish—like smoke they vanish away.
+> They will disappear like smoke.

 ---

 ## Psalm 37:21

-> The wicked borrows and does not pay back,
+> The wicked borrow and do not repay,
-> But the righteous is gracious and gives.
+> But the righteous are generous and give.

 ## Psalm 37:22

-> For those blessed by Him will inherit the land,
+> Those blessed by Him will inherit the land,
-> But those cursed by Him will be eliminated.
+> But those cursed by Him will be cut off.

 ---

 ## Psalm 37:23

-> The steps of a man are established by the Lord,
+> The Lord makes firm the steps of the one who delights in Him;
-> And He delights in his way.
+> He takes pleasure in their way.

 ## Psalm 37:24

-> When he falls, he will not be hurled down,
+> Though they stumble, they will not fall,
-> Because the Lord is the One who holds his hand.
+> For the Lord upholds them with His hand.

 ---

 ## Psalm 37:25

-> I have been young and now I am old,
+> I was young and now I am old,
-> Yet I have not seen the righteous forsaken
+> Yet I have never seen the righteous forsaken
-> Or his descendants begging for bread.
+> Or their children begging for bread.

 ## Psalm 37:26

-> All day long he is gracious and lends,
+> They are always generous and lend freely,
-> And his descendants are a blessing.
+> And their children will be a blessing.

 ---

 ## Psalm 37:27

 > Turn from evil and do good,
-> So that you will dwell forever.
+> So that you may dwell in the land forever.

 ## Psalm 37:28

 > For the Lord loves justice
-> And does not abandon His godly ones;
+> And will not forsake His faithful ones;

 ---

-> They are protected forever,
+> They will be protected forever,
-> But the descendants of the wicked will be eliminated.
+> But the offspring of the wicked will be cut off.

 ## Psalm 37:29

 > The righteous will inherit the land
-> And dwell in it forever.
+> And live in it perpetually.

 ---

 ## Psalm 37:30

-> The mouth of the righteous utters wisdom,
+> The mouths of the righteous speak wisdom,
-> And his tongue speaks justice.
+> And their tongues express what is just.

 ## Psalm 37:31

-> The Law of his God is in his heart;
+> The law of their God is in their hearts;
-> His steps do not slip.
+> Their steps do not falter.

 ---

 ## Psalm 37:32

-> The wicked spies upon the righteous
+> The wicked lie in wait for the righteous,
-> And seeks to kill him.
+> Seeking to take their lives.

 ## Psalm 37:33

-> The Lord will not leave him in his hand
+> But the Lord will not abandon them to the power of the wicked
-> Or let him be condemned when he is judged.
+> Or let them be condemned when brought to trial.

 ---

 ## Psalm 37:34

-> Wait for the Lord and keep His way,
+> Hope in the Lord and follow His path,
-> And He will exalt you to inherit the land;
+> And He will lift you up to inherit the land;
-> When the wicked are eliminated, you will see it.
+> When the wicked are destroyed, you will see it.

 ---

 ## Psalm 37:35

-> I have seen a wicked, violent person
+> I have seen a wicked and ruthless person
-> Spreading himself like a luxuriant tree in its native soil.
+> Flourishing like a luxuriant native tree.

 ## Psalm 37:36

-> Then he passed away, and behold, he was no more;
+> But they soon passed away and were no more;
-> I searched for him, but he could not be found.
+> Though I looked for them, they could not be found.

 ---

 ## Psalm 37:37

-> Observe the blameless one, and look at the upright;
+> Consider the blameless, observe the upright;
-> For the person of peace will have a future.
+> A future awaits those who pursue peace.

 ## Psalm 37:38

-> But wrongdoers will altogether be destroyed;
+> But all who sin will be destroyed;
-> The future of the wicked will be eliminated.
+> There will be no future for the wicked.

 ---

 ## Psalm 37:39

-> But the salvation of the righteous is from the Lord;
+> The salvation of the righteous comes from the Lord;
-> He is their strength in time of trouble.
+> He is their stronghold in times of trouble.

 ## Psalm 37:40

-> The Lord helps them and rescues them;
+> The Lord helps them and delivers them;
 > He rescues them from the wicked and saves them,
-> Because they take refuge in Him.
+> Because they seek refuge in Him.